Last Updated on by Adriaan Du Toit

 - Top competitor keywords

-Considering overall accuracy and the depth of competitor analysis from advertising keywords and reverse ASIN lookup, no other tool comes close.
+Considering overall accuracy and the depth of competitor analysis from advertising keywords and reverse ASIN lookup, almost no other keyword research tool comes close.

 3. Market Intelligence

-This is where you can deep dive into a product’s history, monthly sales, the market’s top sellers, unit margins, current market trends, and a TON more.
+This is where you can deep dive into a product’s history, monthly sales, the market’s top sellers, unit margins, current market trends, review count, and a TON more.

-I don’t want to go into tons of detail since you can see it all in their Chrome Extension here.
+I don’t want to go into tons of detail since you can see it all in the Viral Launch Chrome Extension here.

 Jungle Scout is definitely easier to use, but it can’t compare to the depth, accuracy, and customizability of Viral Launch for Amazon SEO.

-Between product discovery, in-depth keyword research, market intelligence, and competitor analysis, Viral Launch wins this one by a solid margin.
+Between product discovery, in-depth keyword research, a built-for-purpose market intelligence tool, and competitor analysis, Viral Launch wins this one by a solid margin.